Life After Halton.

 Having shaken the hand of the then 52 year old Miss Carillo, and looking down into her big brown doe eyes, I soon realised that this was no brief encounter, enacted at a night time Carnforth railway station to a Rachmaninovian strain, but a permanent one enacted there and then in the eerie silence that hail the accompaniment , this time, being from the air-conditioning equipment!

 [End of page].

 Duncan Sandys, as Defence Minister in the Macmillan government in 1957

 practically ruined the British aircraft industry by proclaiming that the day of

-aircraft research and development were cancelled.
+aircraft research and development was cancelled.
 His White Paper (a report

 outlining Government policy) cancelled all manned combat aircraft projects in